0cjs/sedoc/aws/ec2.md

 discount two 2xlarge instances or 1/2 of an 8xlarge instance.
 The [Cost and Usage Report][cu-report] can give exact details.

+Using regional reservations of the same size can help to save reservation slots (see "Reservation Limits" below).
+You can replace 2 * 2xlarge and 1 * 4xlarge reservations, using two reservation slots, with one 2 * 4xlarge reservation, using only a single slot.

 A reservation discounts 3600 seconds of instance use per clock hour, whether serial or concurrent.
 E.g., an m4.xlarge reservation will give 1-instance-hour discount from 13:00-14:00 whether applied to a single